-Skip the crowded restaurants on Valentine’s Day and share a home-cooked meal with your sweetheart.
-Our menu rivals any fancy restaurant, but it’s totally do-able at home.
-Pop open a bottle of bubbly, then spend the evening cooking together — it’s a fun (and romantic) way to celebrate.
+Skip the crowded restaurants and pricey prix fixe menus on Valentine’s Day and delight in a home-cooked meal together with your sweetheart.
+This menu rivals any fancy restaurant but is entirely doable at home.
+Pop open a bottle of bubbly, then spend the evening preparing it together—it’s a fun (not to mention romantic) way to celebrate.

 A sparkling aperitif is a must for Valentine’s Day.
 We love this rosy raspberry Champagne cocktail, made from fresh raspberries macerated in crème de cassis and bathed in chilled Champagne.
 Pour one for each of you, toast to a romantic night, and sip while you cook.

 For your first course, prepare this roasted beet salad with peppery watercress, creamy goat cheese and crunchy walnuts for a mix of textures and colors.
-Then, savor a rib-eye steak for two, drizzled with a rich but simple pan sauce.
-Garlic-thyme smashed potatoes and sauteed spinach are the perfect accompaniments.
+Then, savor steak, topped with a rich but simple herb butter and served alongside crispy frites.
+For something a little bit green, sauteed spinach is the perfect accompaniments.

-Top off a luxurious meal with the official flavor of Valentine’s Day: chocolate!
-These soft chocolate mini cakes have a deep chocolate flavor that’s not super-sweet; their tops are puffed and dry, while the center is warm, molten and impossibly silky.
+Top off the luxurious meal with the official flavor of Valentine’s Day: chocolate!
+These soft chocolate mini cakes have a deep chocolate flavor that’s not too sweet; their tops are puffed and dry, while the center is warm, molten and impossibly silky.

 You don’t need a fancy table to create a beautiful setting.
 Light several small votive candles and arrange them down the center of your table and around the dining room for ambiance.

-Surprise your special someone by tucking a personal note somewhere unexpected — in the folds of a napkin or under a wineglass.
+Surprise your special someone by tucking a personal note (written on the back of one of our punny Valentines, perhaps?) somewhere unexpected—in the folds of a napkin or under a wineglass.

 Play music that has sentimental meaning for the two of you.
 Start off the evening with your song, or create a custom playlist to listen to during dinner.
 Happy Valentine’s Day!